SCIE2100-learning-hub/intro_to_python/README.md

 - [Intro to Python](https://colab.research.google.com/github/SCIE2100-learning-hub/intro_to_python/blob/master/Intro_to_Python_InClass_2025.ipynb)

 ## Before you attend the practical session in Week 4:
 You will need Anaconda for Python (for any OS) installed on your computer.
 We will use Anaconda's Jupyter Notebook to learn Python.
-From the main menu, see **Python Reference Guide > Python**: Installation Guide for more information about installing Anaconda on your computer.
+From the main menu, see **Python Reference Guide > Python: Installation Guide** for more information about installing Anaconda on your computer.

 ## Local installation